dexluce/swapi-ui-angular/README.md

 - [x] handle network error and display error to user
 - [ ] Implement e2e tests
 - [ ] Implement unit tests

-## Refactore needed

-When we reload on a page item, the star wars scroll effect doesn't goes well.
-This because we should recalculate topLimite's scroll after item has been loaded in DOM.